 Sprint Network Information Center

-Following a nationwide multi-year overhaul, Sprint now has an all-new network, providing customers across the country with significantly better call quality and faster data speeds in more places.
+Following a nationwide multi-year overhaul, Sprint now offers an all-new 3G voice network and an enhanced 4G LTE network, providing customers across the country with significantly better call quality and faster data speeds in more places.

 - Faster data speeds that enable instant Web access for news updates, HD viewing and game-playing, quicker video downloads and clear video chats.